Yaosang

 Yaosang is a festival celebrated in Manipur for five days in spring, starting on the full moon day of the month of Lamta (February-March).
-Yaosang is indigenous traditions of the Meitei people.
+Yaosang is an indigenous tradition of the Meitei people.

 It is considered the most important festival in Manipur.
 But unlike Holi, the celebrations go far beyond just colours.

 Description

 Yaosang begins just after sunset in every village with the Yaosang Mei thaba, or Burning of the Straw Hut on the night of the fullmoon of Manipuri month of Lamta.
 Then the children ask at every house for monetary donations, called nakatheng.
 On the second day, groups of local bands perform sankirtan in the Govindagee Temple in the Imphal-East district of Manipur.
 On the second and third days, girls go to their relatives for their nakatheng and block roads with ropes for collecting money.
 On the fourth and fifth days, people pour or splash water on one another.
 A number of sport events like tug of war and soccer are also organised on this occasion.
 Apart from this, the local delicacies are also shared with the neighbours during the festival.

 Some recent trends during the festival of Yaoshang are music concerts, DJ and other forms of entertainment at open spaces.
 Local bands performs during such concerts.